nMPyC/nmpyc/docs/source/start.rst

    model.opti.set_options(dict())
    model.opti.set_solverOptions(dict())

-For more informations about this methods look at :py:attr:`nmpyc.model.opti`.
+For more informations about this methods look at :py:attr:`nmpyc.model.model.opti`.

 Now, to start an open loop simulation, we execute the command